kramsretlow/Autologistic.jl/docs/src/Examples.md

 small compared to the logistic regression model.
 This is typical: ignoring spatial association tends to result in overestimation of the regression effects.

-To see that option 2 is also valid, we can fit the transformed model directly:
+We can fit the transformed model directly, to illustrate that the result is the same:

 ```@example hydro
 same_as_hydro = ALRsimple(g.G, Xmatrix, Y=df.obs, coding=(0,1), centering=onehalf)